shinra-electric/Sajeon/README.md

 - Exact matches and similar matches
 - Favourites

-As it was a redesign of an existing app, there are buttons for features that don't exist in this app, but did in that one.
-Therefore I intend on redesigning it again to just focus on the primary features, and add English->Korean search functionality and notes.
+I intend on redesigning it again to focus on the primary features, use my own colour scheme, notes, and most importantly add English -> Korean search functionality.

 Dictionary data is from [cc-kedict](https://github.com/mhagiwara/cc-kedict)